 This is because CGM provides early alerts of impending low glucose levels, allowing users to take preventive action.

-Additionally, the ability to see how different foods, activities, and stressors affect their glucose levels helps patients make healthier lifestyle choices, further improving their overall glucose control.
+Additionally, the ability to see how different foods, activities, and stressors affect their glucose levels helps patients make healthier lifestyle choices (such as exercising regularly to lower blood sugar levels), further improving their overall glucose control.

 The true potential of CGM lies in its integration with other emerging technologies.